Back to Don's Maps

 From Gönnersdorf.

-In marked contrast, this engraving of a bird looks more like a modern cartoon of the Road Runner!
+In marked contrast to the naturalistic portrait of a seal, above, this engraving of a bird looks more like a modern cartoon of the Road Runner!

 Photo: Bosinski (1981)